mojontwins/indev-modloader/diary.md

 So I don't forget:

 * [ ] I will later reimplement the Block ID system using some kind of registry that gets saved alognside worlds so IDs are reassigned when loading worlds.
-* [ ] Implement animations with local atlases via custom Texture FX
+* [x] Implement animations with local atlases via custom Texture FX
 * [ ] Custom fuel
-* [ ] Engine fix - Prevent eating food when right-clicking tile entities!
+* [x] Engine fix - Prevent eating food when right-clicking tile entities!
-* [ ] Engine fix - Correct bug that makes the indev house not spawn.
+* [x] Engine fix - Correct bug that makes the indev house not spawn.
+* [x] Engine fix - Arrows less harmful.
 * [ ] Engine addition - Shift to crouch - do not fall from ledges.
+* [ ] Engine addition - Right click with sword to cover up.

 # 1. Creating a basic ModBase class